November 20, 2020

 I am on the Northeast SCBWI Equity and Inclusion Committee so this hit close to home for me.
 The SCBWI Minnesota branch apparently chose an illustration for their Facebook banner.
 The illustration depicts an Asian girl with slits for eyes.

-When Sarah Park Dahlen, an Asian American studies KidLit expert, called them out for this racist image, the response was that the illustrator would edit the illustration so that the child would be “sleeping.”
+Dr. Sarah Park Dahlen, a professor of Library Science and Korean American, called them out for this racist image, the response was that the illustrator would edit the illustration so that the child would be “sleeping.”
 Needless to say, this was not an acceptable solution.
 The response from MN SCBWI went from bad to worse.
 Now, the entire MN SCBWI has resigned.

 From the SCBWI main office:

 SCBWI has accepted the resignations of the Regional Team (Regional Advisor, Co-Regional Advisors, and Illustrator Coordinator) of its Minnesota chapter, effective immediately.
 SCBWI thanks the team and truly appreciates the time, energy, and hard work they have put in as official volunteers.
 Volunteering for SCBWI is important and challenging work.
 We hope that SCBWI members, especially those in Minnesota, will join us in reorganizing the regional team in a way that will best serve all members.

 The illustration has since been modified such that the eyes are now ovals.

 According to a tweet by Cheryl Blackford of @Blackford Books, “The national org has now told us “we feel that further dialogue on Facebook around the contest illustration is no longer productive” Really?”